carloskekwa/Custom-Keyboard-Prediction/README.md

         }

         [predict initRealmWords:^(BOOL success) { First time initialization may take up to one minute.
-        // array of next word prediction
+ Array of next word prediction
         [predict getPrediction:@"how are you " completion:^(NSArray *suggestions, UIColor *textColor) {
             NSLog(@"%@:",suggestions);
         }];
-         // array of word List Prediction
+Array of word List Prediction
           [predict getPrediction:@"how are you " completion:^(NSArray *suggestions, UIColor *textColor) {
             NSLog(@"%@:",suggestions);
          }];